-On March 23, 2018, the Consumer Advocate filed a Petition to Intervene seeking to intervene in the docket pursuant to Tenn.
+On August 22, 2019, the Consumer Advocate filed a Petition to Intervene seeking to intervene in the docket pursuant to Tenn.
 Code Ann. § 65-4-118, which qualifies the Consumer Advocate to represent the interests of Tennessee consumers of public utility services in proceedings before the Commission.
-The Consumer Advocate maintains that the "interests of consumers may be affected by determinations and orders made by TPUC with respect to (A) the interpretation, application, and implementation of Tenn.
-Code Ann. § 65-5-103(a), Tenn.
-Code Ann. § 65-5-103(d), and other relevant statutory and regulatory provisions, and (B) the review and analysis of the Company's documentation, financial spreadsheets, and materials."
+The Consumer Advocate maintains "[t]he interests of consumers may be affected by determinations and orders made by TPUC with respect to (A) the interpretation, application and implementation of Tenn.
+Code Ann. § 65-5-103(a) and other relevant statutory and regulatory provision, and (B) the review and analysis of the Company's documentation, financial spreadsheets, and materials."
 Further, the Consumer Advocate asserts that only by participating in this docket can it adequately represent the interests of Tennessee consumers.
-TAWC does not oppose the Consumer Advocate's Petition to Intervene.
+Sontara does not oppose the Consumer Advocate's Petition to Intervene.